Employment Law Advice

 - The Plan provides advice on behalf of Catapult member organizations, not on behalf of individuals employed by these organizations.

-- Catapult will periodically monitor Plan Member usage statistics, service reports, general topic areas, and other indicators of services provided (such as Plan Member surveys) to ensure quality, future resource needs and effective/efficient service.
-No information about a specific matter will be shared with Catapult by any lawyer without the Plan Member’s consent.
+- Catapult will periodically monitor Plan member usage statistics, service reports, general topic areas, and other indicators of services provided (such as Plan member surveys) to ensure quality, future resource needs and effective/efficient service.
+No information about a specific matter will be shared with Catapult by any lawyer without the Plan member’s prior written consent.